How to Choose the Best Magnesium Supplement for You

 NOTE: Magnesium is a muscle relaxant.
 To minimize the diarrhea potential, when using the Naturally Calm powder -- start by taking it in the evening and follow the container's instructions for experimenting with small doses to find the level that works well for you.

-Other Oral Magnesium Supplements
+9 Other Oral Magnesium Supplements: What to Consider

 I have not had good personal experience with any magnesium pills or capsules.
 I've tried at least half a dozen formulations, but they all make me feel a little nauseous.